Medical Assistant

 • Download a list of required courses (pdf).
 This includes an approximate time commitment.

 • The medical assistant certificate program is 30 credits completed in two semesters.
-The complete program is available at the Harrisburg and Gettysburg campuses.
+The complete program is available at the Harrisburg campus.

-• An externship (160 hours – usually 4 weeks - minimum 20 hours per week) is required and scheduled during spring semester.
+• An externship (160 hours – minimum 23 hours per week) is required and scheduled during spring semester.
 It is arranged by the college in a local physician’s office or clinic during normal daytime business hours Monday through Friday.
 The college attempts to find a site that is close to the student’s place of residence but there are no guarantees.

 • We require students to practice phlebotomy and injection skills on simulators and on each other.